rems-project/cn-tutorial/src/tutorial.md

-## Iterated resources and quantified constraints
+## TODO: Iterated resources and quantified constraints

 Point aliasing and CN's handling of this?